areu01or00/Syco-Sup/README.md

 This project aims to develop a model-agnostic framework, specifically targeting Small Language Models, to supress sycophancy without additional RLHF/training.

-## Preface

-This project was motivated by the intuition that there are specific layers in Language Models which influence sycophancy.
-It began with a discussion with [@teortaxesTex](https://x.com/teortaxesTex) as referenced in this [Twitter thread](https://x.com/teortaxesTex/status/1928468034336813158?s=20).

 ![Sycophancy Reduction](Data/qwen3_0.6b/plots/04_intervention_bars.png)